Despite anxiety, stress, and chaos in the world, you can reset, regain control, and mindfully move forward. Here, learn practical ways to do it.

 Regain Control and Cultivate Calms by Remembering Who You Are, Your Strengths

 When we stop reacting to the chaos around us and begin to intentionally respond thoughtfully, we renew our inherent power.
-We all have many unique character strengths to draw on as you deal with negative thoughts, feelings, and events around us.
+We all have many unique character strengths to draw on as we deal with negative thoughts, feelings, and events around us.
 However, it’s easy to lose sight of them in the chaos and resulting stress and anxiety.

 As you pause to breathe and reset, intentionally remind yourself that you are